risckaust/risc-documentations/docs/source/1-ros-navigation.rst

 Now, you have a basic idea on how to use Rviz to visualize your robots states.
 Later, we will also use it to visualize the map we built or while we are building it, paths we want to navigate, and how to use it to set goal waypoints.

 .. hint::

-	If you close Rviz, you will loose the displays and the configs you made.
+	If you close Rviz, you will lose the displays and the configs you made.
 You can save the current configs you did in order to load it quickly next time you launch Rviz.
 Just use the *File* menu and choose *save config as*.

 Now it's time to build a map!